jmcmeen/python-scripts-that-fixed-my-life/README.md

                  │            ┌────────┐                  │
                  │            │ #08003 │ (offline)        │
                  │            └────────┘                  │
+                 │   ┌────────┐                           │
+                 │   │ #00404 │ ◀── the wolf is loose     │
+                 │   └────────┘                           │
                  └───────────────────────────────────────┘
 ```

+Catalog Entry 00404 (`script-404`) is decomposed wildly beyond its remit:
+`PerimeterGeometry`, `EntropySource`, a `RelocationPolicy` strategy, a
+`GridCanvas`, a `TerminalSurface` context manager, and a
+`ContainmentOrchestrator`.
+Every docstring and inline comment in the module is,
+by design, the single sentence **the wolf is loose** — it is not a placeholder,
+it is the complete documentation.
+The threat marker it relocates around the
+perimeter is, for reasons reviewed and shipped, a frog.
+The wolf is loose.
+The
+frog is right there.

 See [docs/adr/0001-why-python-renames-the-file.md](docs/adr/0001-why-python-renames-the-file.md)
 for the foundational architecture decision.